ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 But maybe more importantly -

 _People only get concerned if there's something to lose.
 I'm not the only asset.
 Someone is selling this audio surveillance software to big tech companies, and likely at a unit level.
-Otherwise my coworker and HR people at Weber-Aufderhar wouldn't be introduced to what is essentially spycraft.
+Otherwise my coworker and HR people at Runolfsdottir Group wouldn't be introduced to what is essentially spycraft.
 I'm in a sales pitch._

 Or, at least I thought at the time.